 All comprehensive examinations (Theory and practical) shall be conducted twice a year, in November/December and in April/May.
 All failed candidates shall be governed by the regulations and syllabus in force at the time of their subsequent appearances.
-Students having a minimum of 75% of attendance in the practical classes alone will be eligible to submit their record note books and appear for both the CA and CE practical examinations.
+Students having a minimum of 75% of attendance in theory / practicals will be permitted to appear for comprehensive examinations in any semester.
+Students with minimum 75% of attendance in practical classes are eligible to submit their record note books and appear for both the CA and CE practical examinations.
 Students shall be permitted to appear for the practical examinations only with the submission of bonaﬁde records.

 Candidates who have passed Tamil / Hindi / French / Other courses approved and secured the marks.